-If you are interested in learning more about the Naval Cadet Corps. or our unit, click on the "Join our unit" link to learn more and to contact our Public Affairs Officer.
+If you are interested in learning more about the Naval Cadet Corps. or our unit, click on the "JOIN US" link to learn more and to contact our Public Affairs Officer.
 Thank you for your interest in our unit.